Federal prosecution of public corruption in the United States: Doctrinal overview

 The legal elements and features of the major federal public corruption offenses differ.
 The various jurisdictional elements of the offenses require that the prosecution prove, alternatively: that the payee was a federal official; that the payee organization received $10,000 in federal funds; that the corrupt communications involved the use of the mail or interstate wires; that the corruption affected interstate commerce or interstate travel.
 The mens rea elements differ in whether they require a quid pro quo; a mere nexus is an easier element to prove; more difficult elements to prove include the intent to be influenced and inducement.
 The offenses also differ in whether the act to be procured from the public official must be an official, a violation of an official duty, a fraud on the United States, or an official transaction.
 The offenses also differ in whether the payor may be prosecuted in addition to the public official.
 Finally, the offenses differ in whether they are predicates for Racketeer Influenced and Corrupt Organizations Act and money laundering prosecutions, and in the maximum authorized prison sentence that may be imposed upon conviction.

 Federal officials

 The federal bribery and gratuity statute, 18 U.S.C. § 201, was enacted in 1962 as part of a comprehensive conflict-of-interest legislative reform.
-The Supreme Court considers subsections (b) and (c) to be "to separate crimes—or two pairs of crimes."
+The Supreme Court considers subsections (b) and (c) to be "two separate crimes—or two pairs of crimes."

 In Dixson v.
 United States (1984), the Court held that, under the federal bribery and gratuity statute, the definition of a "public official" includes anyone in a "position of public trust with official federal responsibilities," including for example the employees of a non-profit that administers a federal block housing grant.
 The term "official act" is limited to acts which are performed within the scope of the official's employment.
 It is no defense that the official action was otherwise meritorious.

 For both the bribery and gratuity subsections, the courts have interpreted an implicit exception for campaign contributions.